iotaledger/hive.go/crypto/kzg/readme.md

 The implemented trusted setup contains a number of constant values on G1 curve which are precomputed from the secret scalar and generated primitive root of unity for the field.

-The implementation assumes fixed degree of polynomials D = 16.
-It corresponds to the hexary _verkle trie_.
+The implementation assumes maximum lengths of vectors `D` = 257.
+It corresponds to the 257-ary _verkle trie_.

 The math of the implementation is described in this [HackMD document](https://hackmd.io/JM7BDAugQyuJgW66K-OX7A).